Sydney-Informatics-Hub/2025-ABACBS-workshop/_episodes/23-pawsey_nextflow.md

 > └── samplesheet_pacbio.csv
 > ```
 > All expected files have been produced and saved in our result directory.
 >
+> - **The `.nextflow/` directory**
+> This directory contains a cache subdirectory to store cached data such as downloaded files and can be used to speed up subsequent pipeline runs.
+It also contains a history file which contains a record of pipeline executions including run time, the unique run name, and command line arguments used.
+>
+> - **The `.nextflow.log` file**
+> This directory contains a cache subdirectory to store cached data such as downloaded files and can be used to speed up subsequent pipeline runs.
+It also contains a history file which contains a record of pipeline executions including run time, the unique run name, and command line arguments used.
+>
 {: .solution }